2021–22 Scottish Premiership

 The 2021–22 Scottish Premiership (known as the cinch Premiership for sponsorship reasons) was the ninth season of the Scottish Premiership, the highest division of Scottish football, and the 125th edition overall of the top national league competition, not including one cancelled due to World War II.
-Celtic claimed the league trophy back after an outstanding run with a 1–1 draw with Dundee United on 11 May enough to confirm them as champions.

-Twelve teams contested the league: Aberdeen, Celtic, Dundee, Dundee United, Heart of Midlothian, Hibernian, Livingston, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.

 The season began on 31 July 2021.
 In December, the Scottish Government imposed stadium capacity restrictions as part of its response to the new Omicron variant.
 As a result, the winter break was brought forward from 4 January to 27 December.
 The rule of five substitutions per match was also re-introduced (as used the previous season) after the winter break.

+Twelve teams contested the league: Aberdeen, Celtic, Dundee, Dundee United, Heart of Midlothian, Hibernian, Livingston, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.

+On 11 May 2022, Celtic officially claimed the Premiership title back from Rangers following a 1–1 draw with Dundee United, going undefeated in the final 32 league matches of the season.